rahulshah0891/Android-Interview-Guide-/README.md

          1) Composite – Composite means it can have other objects below it.
          2) leaf – leaf means it has no objects below it.
      - **Facade**
+       - Facade pattern describes a higher level interface that makes sub-systems easier to use.
+It hides the complexity os the sub system from the client.
+       - Retrofit library helps us to create Facade pattern into our applications.
+       - We create an interface to provide API data to our client classes as shown below.
+         ```
+         interface ShopsApi {
+            @GET("shops")
+            fun listShops(): Call<List<Shop>>
+         }
+         ```
+       - The client simply needs to call listShops() to receive a list of Shop objects in the callback.
+       - We can o all the customizations underneath without affecting the client.
+We can add a customized JSon Deserializer in our retrofit object and our Activity will have no clue about underlying process.
+       - The less each object knows about what’s going on behind the scenes, the easier it will be for Future You to manage changes in the app.
+This pattern can be used in a lot of other contexts; Retrofit is only one mechanism among many.
      - **Adapter**
+       - Adapter pattern converts the interface of a class into another interface the client wants.
+The adapter pattern in known as a wrapper.
+       - It allows two or more incompatible obejcts to interact.
+       - It allows reusability of existing functionality.
+       - eg: A ```RecyclerView``` is same component used among all the Android apps.
+But we can create different ```RecyclerView.Adapter``` classes according to our need to fit into ```RecyclerView``` object.

   3. **Behavioral** : Focuses on how the coordination between objects is done.
 The interaction between objects should be in such a way that they can easiy comunicate with each other and are not tightly coupled.
      - **Command**